cert-manager/website/content/docs/configuration/acme/dns01/route53.md

 Note that, as mentioned above, the pod is using `arn:aws:iam::XXXXXXXXXXX:role/cert-manager` as a credentials source in Account X, but the `ClusterIssuer` ultimately assumes the `arn:aws:iam::YYYYYYYYYYYY:role/dns-manager` role to actually make changes in Route53 zones located in Account Y.

+If you are using an Issuer instead of a ClusterIssuer and assuming a role you will need to ensure that cert-manager is started with the `--issuer-ambient-credentials=true` argument.

 ## EKS IAM Role for Service Accounts (IRSA)

 While [`kiam`](https://github.com/uswitch/kiam) / [`kube2iam`](https://github.com/jtblin/kube2iam) work directly with cert-manager, some special attention is needed for using the [IAM Roles for Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) feature available on EKS.